nxproject/node/docs/README_TRAEFIK.md

 The first hive defined is the one that will host the traefik bumble bee.

-You tell the system that you want to use Traefik by calling:
+You tell the system that you want to use Traefik by using:
 ```
 --qd_uses Proc.TraefiK
 ```